splumhoff/PSMustache/README.md

 # PSMustache

 PSMustache is an implementation of the [Mustache](https://mustache.github.io/) template system purely in PowerShell without any external dependencies.
 It requires at least PowerShell 5.1 and runs great in later Versions.
+PSMustache currently passes all Spec-Tests up to the current [Mustache-Spec-Release 1.2.1.](https://github.com/mustache/spec), except the optional Lambda- and Parent-Tags.

 In Reference to [mustache.js](https://github.com/janl/mustache.js):